-The mission of the British Columbia Institute of Agrologists is to ensure the professional integrity and competency of its members to uphold and protect the public interest in the sustainable use of resources.
+The mission of the British Columbia Institute of Agrologists is to ensure the professional integrity and competency of its registrants to uphold and protect the public interest in the sustainable use of resources.

-All individuals named as Professional Agrologists in BC must be registered with the British Columbia Institute of Agrologists.
-The Institute expects registered members to practice ethically and competently, while following the Code of Ethics.
+All individuals using title as Professional Agrologist or Registered Technologist in Agrology in BC must be registered with the British Columbia Institute of Agrologists.
+The Institute expects registered agrology professionals to practice ethically and competently, while following the Code of Ethics.

 BCIA Complaint Process Summary